zchking/docs/pages/katalon-studio/tutorials/running_application_mobile_browsers.md

 Create a test case with Katalon Studio
 --------------------------------------

-After understanding your AUT, and you have decided to perform automation testing, let’s create a test case with Katalon Studio.
+After understanding your AUT, and you have decided to perform automation testing, let's create a test case with Katalon Studio.
 Below is the test scenario and how to create the test case in manual mode.

 ### Scenario: Login